EG433/DSC180A-Methodology-5/index.md

 Name：Eric Gu, Email:ergu@ucsd.edu

 B01 GenAI for Good (Mentor: Ali Arsanjani)

 **Question 1: What is the main focus of your project?**

 The main focus of the project is to detect misinformation/disinformation of an news article using a hybrid model with both predictive AI and Google generative AI.
-We hope that our model can achieve an accurate veraicty score, helping readers to access true information
+We hope that our model can achieve an accurate veraicty score, helping readers to access true information.

 **Question 2: What methods do you plan to use?**